Resume Tips

 Key Takeaways:

-• Make sure you tailor your resume to fit each job application.
+• Customize your resume for each job application.

 • Emphasize transferable skills.